 People also continuously come up with social innovations: crowdsourcing; online platforms; sociocracy; hubs;; sacred hospitality; innovation labs; global action networks.
 People are experimenting everywhere with ways to interact more abundantly.
 On a scale of 1 to 10, these social innovations are 10s.

 While these technical innovations and these social innovations are 10s, bringing 10X impacts to the problems they address, they are small compared to the 1,000,000X solutions people are finding when they combine the two: technical and social innovations.
 Something very interesting is happening in this space where people are coupling technical and social innovation.
-As part of the Global Initiative to Map Ecosynomic Deviance and Impact Resilience, we are very exited about these coupled innovations, finding more of them, and learning with them about what they are doing.
+As part of the Global Initiative to Map Ecosynomic Deviance and Impact Resilience, we are very excited about these coupled innovations, finding more of them, and learning with them about what they are doing.
 Here are four cases we have found.

 - Innovation Ecosystems in Mexican Renewable Energies and Energy Efficiency.
 Technical innovations in energy and finance.
 Social innovations in connecting innovation ecosystems.

 - Equitable engagement of the natural and social capital of rural indigenous communities in Mexico with global financial, social, and environmental metrics, and intellectual capital leads to: (1) large-scale carbon emission reduction through renewable energy and energy efficiency; (2) equitable access to energy efficiency and renewable energy; and (3) locally generated economic wealth.

 - See the documentary of this initiative that engaged 286 university professors and researchers from rural universities and local indigenous communities throughout Mexico, leading to 93 renewable energy and energy efficiency projects.